ariga/atlas/doc/md/guides/frameworks/sqlc-versioned.md

 ```

 When working with sqlc, after every change to the `schema.sql` or `query.sql` file, we should execute the sqlc generate
-command again, even in the cases where the changes seens to not cause problems, like adding a new column, this is a
+command again.
+Even in the cases where the changes seem to not cause problems, like adding a new column, this is a
 requirement from sqlc, since it replaces the `*` with explicit column names.

 ```shell